fbpx

-Learning Support
+Learning Enhancement

 If you have a disability or condition that affects your ability to study, it is likely that you will be able to receive study support.
+We can offer support for students with a range of disabilities such as:

-• Dyslexia, dyspraxia or ADHD
+Dyslexia, dyspraxia or ADHD

-• Mental health condition such as depression or anxiety
+• Mental health conditions like depression or anxiety

 • Autistic spectrum conditions